-Recently (2020), I have begun embedding podcasts into some of the posts.
+Recently (2020), I have begun embedding podcasts into some posts.
 Since many of my posts tend to be longer, the podcasts appear to make it easier for some readers to enjoy.
 The podcasts are also available separately from the blog through Apple Podcasts, Google, and Buzzsprout.
 They can be found by typing in Alfreda Evans’ Podcasts.

 My Salvation Testimony

 I was raised in the Island city of Galveston, Texas, by my Grandmother and Grandfather.
 I had three brothers who are now in Heaven and one little sister who is also a Missionary and Prophetess.
-My parents were both very much a part of our lives, but our grandparents actually raised us from the time that I was about three years of age through age 18.
+My parents were both very much a part of our lives, but our grandparents raised us from the time that I was about three years of age through age 18.
 My grandmother loved God and required that we attend Sunday School and church.
 Church attendance was, therefore, a significant part of my early life.

 My college years